q3769/chunk4j/README.md

     int groupSize;

     /**
      * Data bytes chopped for this current chunk to hold.
-Every chunk in the group should hold bytes of size equal to
-     * the chunk's full capacity except maybe the last one in the group.
      */
     byte[] bytes;
 }